 Managing dozens of carriers in different markets alone can quickly become unrealistic, so partnering with a cross border commerce technology solution will help streamline the effort and put your shipping strategy into action.
 Further, having a solution in place allows you to react more quickly to changes in customer or competitor behaviors.

-Cloud-based, SaaS systems, like Flow, can simplify the operation and have you poised to engage dozens of international markets in a very short time.
+Cloud-based, tech solutions, like Flow, can simplify the operation and have you poised to engage dozens of international markets in a very short time.
 The cross border e-commerce technology provides flexible, customizable options by country or market for landed costs and shipping so that your business can compete with local ones.

 The right partner will help manage the relationships with all the carriers and connect all the dots along the way – from picking up the orders at the warehouse or distribution center and getting it all the way around the world to the buyer’s door.
 Making sure the technology makes this process seamless is critical.